PayGreen/api-green-node/documentation/docs/doc2.md

 title: Import Sdk
 ---

-This short tutorial will set you up to start using Api Green SDK in a few minutes.
+This short tutorial will set you up to start using API Green SDK in a few minutes.
 If you want to learn more, proceed to Authentication and then to User Profile Setup part that will take you step by step through creating your full profile.

-## Reminder - Install via Npm
+## First - Install via Npm

 ```
 npm install api-green-node